arjun-menon/pypage/ReadMe.rst

 - (Maybe) Provide Jinja2-like filter (|) by overloading the bitwise OR operator (if possible).

-- it might be a good idea to port to python 3 for better unicode handling  (& upd. the shebang) see https://docs.python.org/dev/howto/unicode.html  & research how unicode works in py 2.x
+- get it work seamlessly in both py3 and py2

-- Do not allow (i.e. strip out) invalid chars in for tag target list
+- do not allow (i.e. strip out) invalid chars in for tag target list

 - investiage: MarkupSafe (Jinja dependency)